projectcaluma/ember-emeis/README.md

   // show only a subset of the main navigation entries navigationEntries = ["users", "scopes"];

   // On each model edit view (e.g. users) you can define a list of custom buttons.
 Each button needs a label and a callback function.
+The callback function gets the current active model as first argument.
 Optionally you can highlight the button with the 'type' attribute. customButtons = {
     users: [
       {